lcagney/MSDS_Practicum/README.md

 ## Next Steps
 - There are opportunities for subtopic modeling to understand how closely each story resembled other topics.
 - Understanding the smaller topics.
-They seem to be crossovers with other fandoms and the presence of fandom specific words biased those topics.
+They seem to be crossovers with other fandoms and the presence of fandom specific words biased the creation of those topics.
-- Mpre comprehensive cleaning: merging bigrams or trigrams
+- More comprehensive cleaning: merging bigrams or trigrams
 - Testing other topic model paradigms
 - Build a better dataset: full stories, no crossovers etc.
   -  I initially went with chapter ones because I could pull in a greater amount of variety than a smaller dataset with full stories of varying lengths.

 ## Conclusion
 - Difficult to create interpretable topics
-- Required extensive domain knowledge on the chosen fandom
+- Required **extensive** domain knowledge on the chosen fandom
   -  This means this is not easily scalable to other fandoms as I initally hoped.
 -  It was fun to create names of themes!